Skip Navigation

 Dashboard

 The CloudAMQP dashboard allows you to show the current message rate, which queues and exchanges you have, and the bindings between them.
-You can also queue and pop messages manually, among other things.
+You can also create queues and publish/consume messages manually, among other things.

 $ heroku addons:open cloudamqp